Baba Yaga (aircraft): Construction

 Baba Yaga are large multirotor drones, with four, six or eight rotors.
 They are equipped with an infrared (thermal imaging) camera and able to carry up to a 15 kg rocket warhead.
-Chechen soldiers of the Russian Armed Forces claimed that one of the modifications was equipped with claw-like devices, which were used to abduct wounded soldiers.

 Baba Yaga originated from an agricultural octocopter.
-Russian-state media reported use of the drones in the eastern Donbas was based on heavy agricultural drones, and were nicknamed Baba Yaga after "a ferocious old woman."
+Russian-state media reported use of the drones in the eastern Donbas was based on heavy agricultural drones, and were nicknamed Baba Yaga after "a ferocious old woman".

 Use

-Baba Yaga was used both as a bomber deploying "mortar-sized munitions" and also as a "mother-ship" drone equipped with a signal repeater, anti-jamming equipment, batteries, and directional antennas.
+Baba Yaga was used both as a bomber deploying "mortar-sized munitions" and also as a "mothership" drone equipped with a signal repeater, anti-jamming equipment, batteries, and directional antennas.
 Its ability to function as a signal repeater extended the battery life and range of secondary drones.
 The drones have been used primarily at night during the Russian invasion of Ukraine.